 Orchid is supported by…

-Trusts and Foundations, and individual donors, as well as by funds raised by our supporter group based in Copenhagen Foreningen Orchid Project Danmark.
-Orchid Project is also very grateful for the support we have received from the following Trusts and Foundations:
+… trusts and foundations, and individual donors, as well as by funds raised by our supporter group based in Copenhagen Foreningen Orchid Project Danmark.
+Orchid Project is also very grateful for the support we have received from many trusts and foundations including:

 We are also grateful for the generous support of Gregory Nasmyth and Samantha Rowe-Beddoe.

 If you are a trust or foundation looking to fund an organisation like Orchid, please get in touch with us.

 If you are an individual donor looking to make a donation, whether as a one-off or regular donation, please do so here.